How to integrate API Platform

 5. Generate API resources

-After configuration, generate your API resources from schema files:
+After configuration, generate your API resources from the schema files:

 docker/sdk cli glue api:generate